MCHadley/Capstone/README.md

 Build Status
 ---
 This is 1.0.
-I'll be working on 2.0 and adding more features this summer while I job-search
+I'll be working on 2.0 and adding more features this summer while I job-search.
+Expected features: Cover Images, Modal window with book info, forums, google books search

 Framework
 ---